TorroesPrime/STV-The-Long-Journey/README.md

 Development notes: This section will be any accumulated notes regarding the game.
 ==================================================================================================================================

-STar Trek Voyager The Long Journey: You would take on the role of Captain Janeway as she attempts to lead the USS Voyager home from the delta quadrant, a journy they by all estimates will take over 75 years.
+Star Trek Voyager The Long Journey: You would take on the role of Captain Janeway as she attempts to lead the USS Voyager home from the delta quadrant, a journy they by all estimates will take over 75 years.
 You must pick the right people for the right jobs to maximize your chances not only of survival, but also in gathering supplies to maintain your ship and crew, but also in obtaining additional tech to aide you in your journey.
 The game itself would would be a roster management game with minimal graphics.
 The over all idea is you would have a roster of crew members.
 Each crew member would have their respective stats including race, gender, rank, mission role, science rating, engineering rating, ranged combat rating, hand to hand combat rating, regeneration, stress, fortitutde, mental fortitude and morale.
 These stats would be used in under taking various missions and assignments.

 So you would have several screens that would allow you to view damage to the ship, details about upgrades to the ship, view crew roster, department assignments, and missions assignments.